foxgis/tilelive-foxgis/README.md

 Q: And how to use it?

-A: Tilelive should work with other tilelive plugins.
+A: Tilelive-foxgis should work with other tilelive plugins.
 Suppose we want to import tiles from a mbtiles source.
 First install necessary packages:
 ```
 npm install tilelive --save
 npm install mbtiles --save